sswam/allemande/doc/nsfw/guide_nsfw.md

 - Do not upload any illegal material.
 - Doxxing or sharing private information without consent is not allowed.
 - Copyright infringement is not allowed.
-- Role-playing around illegal activities other than CSAM is allowed, but promoting real-life illegal activities is not allowed.
+- Role-playing around illegal activities (other than CSAM) is allowed, but promoting real-life illegal activities is illegal and not allowed.
 - In a private fictional context, hate-speech is allowed, but please avoid anything approaching hate-speech in public rooms.
 - The NSFW Zone is not for extreme material beyond normal hardcore.
 There is another area for extreme content, available on request.
 - These rules might be updated in future.